Update for June 2020

 What’s our target and how are we doing?

-For the last 4 years actual leakage compared with our targets is shown in the table below.
-We beat our target in 2015/16 but have missed it for the last 3 years.
-The results have been externally audited and confirmed.
+Our actual leakage performance since 2015/16, compared with our targets, is shown in the table below.
+We beat our target in 2015/16 but missed it for the following 3 years.
+Our results up to and including 2018/19 have been externally audited and confirmed.

-We also remain committed to reducing leakage by 15% from our 2019/20 target level by the end of 2025 and by 50% in the longer term.
-We’re working with our regulator to agree these future targets.
+We have committed to reducing leakage by over 15% from our 2019/20 target level by the end of 2025 and by 50% in the longer term.

-- Our average leakage level for August was 612 Ml/d, which is 9% lower than August last year.
+- Our leakage level for March was 603 Ml/d, which is 3% lower than April last year and 1 Ml/d ahead of the plan for this year.

-The graph below shows the actual amount of water lost from our network in August 2019, compared with the upper and lower forecasts in our leakage reduction plan.
-In August our leakage level was 612 Ml/d.
-This is 7% higher than the upper forecast level in our leakage reduction plan.
+The graph below shows the actual amount of water lost from our network in April 2020, compared with the upper and lower forecasts in our leakage reduction plan.
+In April, our leakage level was 603 Ml/d, which is just below the mid range forecast level in our plan for April of 604 Ml/d.

 We fix three different types of leak.
 On average: